Quantum of Solace: Development

 Haggis, Forster and Wilson rewrote the story.
 Haggis said he completed his script two hours before the 2007–2008 Writers Guild of America strike officially began.
 Forster noted a running theme in his films was emotionally repressed protagonists, and the theme of the picture would be Bond learning to trust after feeling betrayed by Vesper.
 Forster said he created the Camille character as a strong female counterpart to Bond rather than a casual love interest; she openly shows emotions similar to those which Bond experiences but is unable to express.
 Haggis located his draft's climax in the Swiss Alps, but Forster wanted the action sequences to be based around the four classical elements of earth, water, air and fire.
 The decision to homage Oddjob's murder of Jill Masterson (Shirley Eaton) in Goldfinger in Fields's death came about as Forster wanted to show oil had replaced gold as the most precious material.
 The producers rejected Haggis's idea that Vesper Lynd had a child, because "Bond was an orphan ...
 Once he finds the kid, Bond can't just leave the kid".
 The water supply issue in Bolivia was the main theme, with a story based on the Cochabamba Water Revolt.

 Wilson decided on the title Quantum of Solace only "a few days" before its announcement on 24 January 2008.
 It was the name of a short story in Ian Fleming's anthology For Your Eyes Only (1960).
-The film is related to the title in one of its thematic elements: "when the Quantum of Solace drops to zero, humanity and consideration of one human for another is gone".
+Apart from the title, the film is unrelated to the short story except for the thematic element that "when the Quantum of Solace drops to zero, humanity and consideration of one human for another is gone".
 Daniel Craig admitted, "I was unsure at first.
 Bond is looking for his quantum of solace and that's what he wants, he wants his closure.
 Ian Fleming says that if you don't have a quantum of solace in your relationship then the relationship is over.
 It's that spark of niceness in a relationship that if you don't have you might as well give up."
 He said that "Bond doesn't have that because his girlfriend [Vesper Lynd] has been killed", and therefore, "[Bond is] looking for revenge … to make himself happy with the world again".
 Afterwards, Quantum was made the name of the organisation introduced in Casino Royale.
 Craig noted the letter Q itself looks rather odd.
 Near the end of the film, the Camille Montes character and Bond have a discussion about their individual quests to avenge the deaths of their loved ones.
 Montes asks Bond to "let me know what it feels like" when he succeeds, the implication of the title being that it will be a small amount of solace compared to his despair.
 Bond's lack of emotion when he does exact revenge shows this to be the case.